Last updated: 19 September 2020 at 12.01am

 - isolate immediately from other staff

-- wear a face mask if one is available
+- wear a face covering if one is available

 - keep a distance of least 2 metres from others